matt1/doc.js/README.md

 Knowing when the document is ready
 ----------------------------------

-We've got a super simple way of doing that - just add an event listener and you're done:
+We've got a super simple way of doing that - its basically just a shortcut for document.addEventListener("DOMContentLoaded", *callback*) but its easier to remember this way

-    document.addEventListener("DOMContentLoaded", function() {
-	   alert("The document is ready!");
-	});

-Of course, if you're forgetful we've added a convenience function for this too:

 	doc.ready(function() {
 		alert("The document is ready!");
 	});